 Secondary traumatic stress can affect doctors, nurses, therapists, social workers, chaplains, and any other professional providing care and support to families facing the loss of their baby or babies.

 Since secondary traumatic stress affects your empathy and compassion for others - potentially the very reasons you entered the line of work you’re in - you may begin to struggle with self-doubt and feelings of incompetence.
 You may struggle to communicate well with grieving parents or feel incapable of providing the information and emotional support they need.
+For more information about communicating well with grieving parents, please read our post found here.

 Some qualities that can be assets in caregiving work, like perfectionism and high levels of empathy, can put you at a greater risk for secondary traumatic stress.
 Additionally, a lack of social support, high levels of personal stress outside of work, and a previous history of trauma can increase your risk.